Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Staff Responsible for Monitoring: Principal
+Staff Responsible for Monitoring: Administrative assistant and principal

 Campus Funding Summary